readonlynux/simple-zram0-manager/README.md

 - Disable ZRAM0
 - Resize ZRAM0 swap
 - Lightweight and simple
-- Designed for Android devices with root/Magisk
+- Designed for Android devices with Magisk

 ---